List of Rangers F.C. records and statistics: Honours

-Rangers are joint record-holders for the most Scottish League Championships with 55 titles, alongside Celtic, and have won the Scottish League Cup a record 28 times.
+Rangers have won fifty-five Scottish League Championships, which was previously a record, and they have won the Scottish League Cup a record 28 times.
 In their first league season, 1890–91, they won the Scottish Football league jointly with Dumbarton and their most recent success came in the 2023–24 Scottish League Cup.

 Rangers have also won seven domestic trebles.
 They won their 100th major trophy in 2000, the first club in the world to reach that milestone.
 The club has played in both Scotland and England's national cup competitions.
 Rangers reached the semi-final of the 1886–87 FA Cup only to be knocked out by eventual winners Aston Villa.

 Domestic

 League

 Scottish Third Division trophy, won by Rangers in 2013.